-All too frequently, people with dangerous eating disorders are inadvertently being praised for staying sick.
+All too frequently, people with dangerous eating disorders are also inadvertently being praised for staying sick.

 A dangerous side effect of starvation is a false ‘energy high’ and a sense of feeling superhuman, which only adds to a self belief that develops in anorexia of being more capable…

-Alongside this, today being thin and slim is seen as highly esteemed in our society, no matter that the cause is a dangerous eating disorder and this means that people within the illness will receive positive reinforcement for effectively starving themselves.
+Alongside this, today being thin and slim is seen as highly esteemed in our society, no matter that the cause is a dangerous eating disorder.
+This means that people with the illness will all too often receive positive reinforcement for effectively starving themselves.

 - Receiving praise for ‘being good’ when they say no to the slice of cake or turn down the side of fries.

 - The exercise most people with eating disorders do compulsively is not recognised as a dangerous symptom of the illness and is celebrated by those around them.